-Appointments are subject to background screening checks, which include verification of ID, previous employment including references and relevant qualifications; directorship searches; screening against publicly available information such as the global watch list; disclosure and barring service check; credit checks; and adverse media searches.
+Appointments are subject to background screening checks, which include verification of ID, previous employment including references and relevant qualifications; directorship searches; screening against publicly available information such as the global sanctions and enforcement; credit checks; and adverse media searches.

 Individuals are regularly monitored to ensure that they remain fit and proper for their role.
 This includes performance management and annual screening checks.